ppzhuk/info_table/dataFetcher/readme.md

 1. Set host, user, pass and so on in `config.php` for connecting to theirs and our databases.
 2. Call `fetchData();` from your main program.

-**If one of the databases structure was modified sccript's body myst be modified as well.**
+**If one of the databases structure was modified sccript's body must be modified as well.**